getsentry/sentry-docs/docs/clients/python/index.rst

 CPython 2.x or 3.x, PyPy or Jython.
 It's an Open Source project and available under a very liberal BSD license.

-It comes with a basic reporting system as well as integration for different frameworks which can be optionally installed as well.

 .. toctree::
    :maxdepth: 2
    :titlesonly: